 BC Biology Major Awarded Goldwater Scholarship

-CHESTNUT HILL, MA (April 2013) – Boston College sophomore Maria Asdourian, a biology major whose research interests focus on the neurobiology of Alzheimer’s disease, has been awarded a Barry M. Goldwater Scholarship, which is considered the premier undergraduate award in the sciences.
+CHESTNUT HILL, Mass.
+(3-27-14) -- Boston College junior Matthew F. Evans, a biology major whose research interests focus on the neurobiology of cell growth, has been awarded a Barry M. Goldwater Scholarship, considered the country's premier undergraduate award in the sciences.

-Goldwater Scholarships are awarded on the basis of academic merit to the country’s most promising college students in math, science and engineering.
-This year, 271 sophomores and juniors were selected from among 1,107 nominees.
-Many Goldwater Scholars go on to earn prestigious post-graduate fellowships, including Rhodes, Marshall and Churchill scholarships, and many others.
+The Goldwater Scholarships are awarded on the basis of academic merit to the country’s most promising college students in math, science and engineering.
+This year, 283 sophomores and juniors were selected from among 1,166 nominees.
+Many Goldwater Scholars go on to earn prestigious post-graduate fellowships, including Rhodes, Marshall and Churchill scholarships.

-- Ed Hayward, an associate director in the Office of News & Public Affairs, can be reached at email@example.com.
+--Ed Hayward, Office of News & Public Affairs, email@example.com